 Dual- and triple-lens cameras

 The main difference in the designs concerns the rear cameras - changes that have been rumoured consistently throughout this cycle.
 The iPhone 11 gets a dual-lens camera on the rear, while the 11 Pro models get triple-lens cameras on the back.

-Twin-lens rear cameras are looking increasingly old-fashioned - by the end of 2019 we expect most new Android handsets to have three lenses on the back - so it's no surprise that Apple is stepping up its game in this area in a bid to justify that 'Pro' designation.
+Twin-lens rear cameras are looking increasingly old-fashioned - by the end of 2019 we expect most new Android handsets to have three lenses on the back, as you'll see in our iPhone 11 vs Android article - so it's no surprise that Apple is stepping up its game in this area in a bid to justify that 'Pro' designation.

 In all three cases these rear lenses are arranged in a square, or rather the classic rounded-corner square so beloved of Steve Jobs.